 The PhD Programme on Innovation, Economics and Governance for Development (IEGD) is a multidisciplinary course offered by UNU-MERIT and its School of Governance.
 The programme focuses on research skills and methods, training fellows to become both scholars and practitioners in the fields of governance and the economics of technology.

-1. The Economics of Knowledge and Innovation
+1. Economics of Knowledge and Innovation

-3. Economic Development, Innovation, Governance and Institutions
+3. Economic Complexity and Innovation

 6. Migration and Development

-For more information, please visit the website.
+For more information, including requirements, how to apply, and scholarship availability, please see the UNU-MERIT website.